-Name Resume Marketing Plan Interviewing Network Call Negotiate Offer Becky McLane 210-287-9629 beckymclane@icloud.com • Becky Banko McLane is a Corporate Recruiter with Lowe's Companies in Mooresville, North Carolina supporting Merchandising Finance, Store Finance, Supply Chain Finance, FP&A, Treasury, Corporate Finance and Strategy.
-Previously, she spent 14 years with a boutique Executive Search Firm in San Antonio, Texas where she led an HR/Offices Services, Accounting & Finance, Banking and Professional Services recruiting divisions (contingency, contract and retained search).
-Becky has her bachelor's degree in Theater Performance from the University of Florida in Gainesville, NC and has been a member of DUMC since July 2015.
-Terry Pardue 513-780-2113 tbpardue@gmail.com • • • Terry Pardue worked in Corporate Finance for Procter & Gamble and held a variety of positions including Business Unit and Country CFO, Director of Corporate Strategy, Director Financial Shared Services, etc. He has extensive interviewing and hiring experience.
-He is a graduate of UNC-CH and WFU.
-Ken Randall 336-210-5060 ken.randall42@gmail.com • • Ken Randall is an IT Specialist and is available for 1:1 consultation.
-Chuck Sherrill 704-609-1466 chucs@aol.com • Chuck Sherrill worked 35 years in health care, the last 10 as medical director of Novant Health Sleep Medicine.
+Name Resume Marketing Plan Interviewing Network Call Negotiate Offer Becky McLane 210-287-9629 beckymclane@icloud.com Becky Banko McLane is a Corporate Merchandising Finance, Store Fina Previously, she spent 14 years wit HR/Offices Services, Accounting & contract and retained search).
+Bec nce, Supply Chai h a boutique Exe Finance, Banking ky has her bache n Finance, FP&A ecutive Search Fi g and Profession elor's degree in 1 ., Treasury, Corp rm in San Antor al Services recru Theater Perforn oorate Finance a nio, Texas where uiting divisions (nance from the l nd Strategy. e she led an contingency, Terry Pardue 513-780-2113 tbpardue@gmail.com Terry Pardue worked in Corporate F Unit and Country CFO, Director of C interviewing and Corporate Strate gy, Director Fina ncial Shared Se rvices, etc. He h Ken Randall 336-210-5060 ken.randall42@gmail.com Ken Randall is an IT Specialist t and is available e for 1:1 consult ation.
+Chuck Sherrill 704-609-1466 chucs@aol.com Chuck Sherrill worked 35 years in health care, the last 10 as medical director of Novant Health Sleep Medicine.
 He has additional experience in coding/compliance and health regulatory services.
 Chuck also has management and strategic planning experience.
 He is a graduate of Eckerd College and University of Florida Medical School with his internship, residency, and fellowship at Bowman Gray School of Medicine at Wake Forest.
 He is a retired physician with experience in the business of health care.
-Sean Travis 980-525-6309 Seantravis2@gmail.com Sean Travis is a former Mechanical Engineer and MBA with experience in the aerospace, chemical, and financial services industries.
-He is currently a Financial Advisor with Edward Jones.
-Tom Wylie 704-249-6158 tewylie@yahoo.com • • Tom Wylie worked at Honeywell and several other companies in HR.
+Sean Travis 980-525-6309 Seantravis2@gmail.com Sean Travis is a former Mechanical services industr Engineer and Mi ies.
+He is current • and financial Tom Wylie 704-249-6158 tewylie@yahoo.com Tom Wylie worked at Honeywell and several other companies in HR.
 He is very experienced in all aspects of the job search process.